is a deficiency in kidney function. Kidneys clean waste from the blood. The waste then passes out of the body in urine.

 Anatomy of the Kidney

 Copyright © Nucleus Medical Media, Inc.

-Patients who are already at high risk for kidney disease should be tested more frequently so any damage can be diagnosed early.
-Patients with kidney disease will be referred to a specialist called a nephrologist, who is dedicated to managing kidney diseases.
-On rare occasion, a kidney biopsy is done.
+Those who are already at high risk for kidney disease should be tested more frequently so any damage can be diagnosed early.
+People with kidney disease will be referred to a nephrologist (a doctor who specializes in treating kidney disorders).

-Although chronic kidney disease cannot be cured, it is possible to slow the damage to the kidney in most patients.
-Your doctor may recommend any of the following: Controlling protein in the urine by restricting the amount of protein in the diet or medicationTaking ACE inhibitors or angiotensin II receptor antagonists to slow the progression to chronic renal failureReducing the use of and the dosages of potentially renal toxic drugsManaging the complications of chronic renal disease (eg, fluid overload, high blood phosphate or potassium levels, low blood level of calcium, and anemiaLowering high blood pressureControlling blood sugar and lipid levelsStaying hydratedControlling salt in the diet
+Treatment may include: Controlling protein in the urine by restricting the amount of protein in the diet or medicationTaking ACE inhibitors or angiotensin II receptor antagonistsReducing the use of and the dosages of drugs that may be toxic to the kidneysManaging the complications of chronic renal disease such as fluid overload, high blood phosphate or potassium levels, low blood level of calcium, and anemiaLowering high blood pressureControlling blood sugar and lipid levelsStaying hydratedControlling salt in the diet

 , a medical process that cleans the blood

 Having a kidney transplantCounseling for you and your family about dialysis and/or transplant options

 To help reduce your chance of chronic renal failure: Get a physical exam every year that includes a urine test to monitor the health of your kidneys.If you smoke, talk to your doctor about how you can successfully quit.Maintain a healthy weight.Drink water and other fluids to stay hydrated.People who have diabetes, previously known kidney disease, high blood pressure, or are over the age of 60 should be screened regularly for kidney disease.People with a family history of kidney disease should also be screened regularly.